Murderbot Season 1 - Teaser Clip

 Where to Watch Nurses Come and Go, But None for Me

-Want to watch 'Nurses Come and Go, But None for Me' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the Ed Atkins-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Thinking about watching 'Nurses Come and Go, But None for Me' from the comfort of your living room?
+Searching for a streaming service to buy, rent, download, or watch the Ed Atkins-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Nurses Come and Go, But None for Me' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Nurses Come and Go, But None for Me' right now, here are some details about the Hartwig Art Foundation, Danish Arts Foundation drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Nurses Come and Go, But None for Me' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Nurses Come and Go, But None for Me' right now, here are some particulars about the Hartwig Art Foundation, Danish Arts Foundation drama flick.

-What, so now you want to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "The film by Ed Atkins and Steven Zultanski combines a performative reading of Philip Atkins’ (Ed’s father) diary, written during the six months leading up to his death, with the reenactment of The Ambulance Game, a role-playing game played by Atkins and his daughter.
 Originally private, both the diary and the game are now performed publicly, with the camera alternating between the performers and the audience, emphasising voyeurism and shared intimacy.
 Exhibited at Tate Britain alongside Atkins’ writings, paintings, embroideries, video works, and drawings, Nurses come and go, but none for me (2025) marks both Hartwig Art Foundation’s first commission of a work by Ed Atkins and the artist's debut feature-length film." .